kitspace/kicad_footprints/README.md

 This is a repo of KiCad footprint libraries as submodules.
 A submodule is a way of including another git repo in your repo holding it at a particular version until you want to update it.
 This is useful as you can easily keep a local copy of all the libraries, freeze them and only update when you want to.

 All the official libraries are under the `Kicad/` sub-directory.
+I will keep adding to this and updating when the libraries update.

 To clone all the repos